 Funding Policy - The Ohio Revised Code provides statutory authority for member and employer contributions.
-For the year ended December 31, 2007, members in state and local classifications contributed 9.5 percent of covered payroll, public safety members contributed 9.75 percent, and law enforcement members contributed 10.1 percent.
+For the year ended December 31, 2008, members in state and local classifications contributed 10 percent of covered payroll, public safety and law enforcement members contributed 10.1.

-The Village's contribution rate for 2007 was 13.85 percent, except for those plan members in law enforcement or public safety, for whom the Village's contribution rate was 17.17 percent of covered payroll.
-For the period January 1 through June 30, 2007, a portion of the Village's contribution equal to 5 percent of covered payroll was allocated to fund the postemployment healthcare plan; for the period July 1 through December 31, 2007, this amount was increased to 6 percent.
+The Village's contribution rate for 2008 was 14 percent, except for those plan members in law enforcement or public safety, for whom the Village's contribution rate was 17.4 percent of covered payroll.
+For the 2008 a portion of the Village's contribution equal to 7 percent of covered payroll was allocated to fund the postemployment healthcare plan.
 Employer contribution rates are actuarially determined.
 State statute sets a maximum contribution rate of the Village of 14 percent, except for public safety and law enforcement, where the maximum employer contribution rate is 18.1 percent.

-The Village's required contributions for pension obligations to the traditional and combined plans for the years ended December 31, 2007, 2006, and 2005, were \$81,302, \$84,183, and \$95,366 respectively.
-The full amount has been contributed for 2007, 2006, and 2005.
+The Village's required contributions for pension obligations to the traditional and combined plans for the years ended December 31, 2008, 2007, and 2006 were \$70,180, \$81,302, and \$84,183 respectively.
+The full amount has been contributed for 2008, 2007 and 2006.